-Against this backdrop, several six UN entities have joined forces to develop a three-year Productive Sector Development Programme (PSDP) to support gender-responsive job creation and help create economic opportunities in the agricultural and agri-food sectors in Lebanon, with specific focus on women and female youth in disadvantaged areas.
+Against this backdrop, six UN entities have joined forces and developed a three-year Productive Sector Development Programme (PSDP) to support gender-responsive job creation and help create economic opportunities in the agricultural and agri-food sectors in Lebanon, with specific focus on women and female youth in disadvantaged areas

-(1) Macro (national policy level) - aimed at fostering an enabling policy environment for women’s economic empowerment and participation in productive sectors;
+(1) To improve an enabling policy environment for women’s economic empowerment and participation in the productive sector (Macro level);

-(2) Meso (institutional level) – aimed at improving access of women and men-led Micro, Small and Medium Enterprises (MSMEs) to productive sectors’ markets; and
+(2) Improve access of women and men-led Micro, Small and Medium Enterprises (MSMEs) to markets in the productive sector (Meso level);

 - UNIDO: United Nations Industrial Development Organization